November 20, 2014

 The other door in the shed depicted in “Alvaro and Christina.”

 Alvaro’s lobstering dory in the hayloft, reportedly never taken down since the day he put it there after giving up fishing to take care of Christina.
-The door to the privy is the left.
+The door to the privy is on the left.

 A rare (but allowed) view into the two-hole, outhouse-style privy.